prismmodelchecker/prism-games/prism-examples/pta/firewire/README.txt

 This case study concerns the Tree Identify Protocol of the IEEE 1394 High Performance Serial Bus (called ``FireWire'').

+These are probabilistic timed automaton (PTA) models.
+You can also find, in the directory ../../firewire, manually-created MDP models for this case study, built using the "digital clocks" semantics [KNPS06].

 We consider the following probabilistic timed automata models of the root contention part of the tree identify protocol, which are based on probabilistic I/O automata models presented in [SV99].